 Instructions

-- Add chicken thigh to a large bowl, along with 2 teaspoons cornflour/cornstarch, 1 tablespoon Soy Sauce, and 1 tablespoon Shaoxing wine.
+- Velveting the chicken: Add chicken thigh to a large bowl, along with 2 teaspoons cornflour/cornstarch, Light Soy Sauce, and Shaoxing wine.
 Mix through until the chicken is coated.
-Set Aside.
+Set aside.500 grams (1 pound) chicken thigh fillet, cut into 3cm chunks, 1 tablespoon Light soy sauce, 1 tablespoon Shaoxing wine, 2 teaspoons cornflour

-- Return wok to heat, adding remaining half of the vegetable oil.
-Add onions, and capsicum and stir through for 1 minute.
+- Cook Vegetables: Return wok to heat, adding remaining half of the vegetable oil.
+Add onions, and capsicums (bell peppers) and stir through for 1 minute.1 small brown onion, 2 cups Capsicums (Bell Peppers)

-- Pour in the sauce and stir through capsicum.
+- Add Sauce: Whisk sauce and pour into Wok.
 Add chicken back in and stir through.

 Notes

 - Chicken Thigh: make sure to trim any excess fat off the chicken thighs as you chop them into 3cm chunks.
-Make sure not to cut it too small as it will dry out.
+Make sure not to cut it too small as it will dry out.ย You can also use chicken breast if you prefer - it will cook quicker.

 - Shaoxing wine: this is also known as Chinese Cooking Wine.
 If unable to find, you can substitute with cooking Sake, or a dry sherry in the same quantity.
 If unable to consume alcohol, leave out from recipe.
 At a pinch, if you happen to have a bottle of dry white wine opened, you could use that.

-- Rice Wine Vinegar: White vinegar can also be substituted.
-Garlic/Ginger: Fresh garlic and ginger work best in this recipe, however for convenience you can also use bottled ginger/garlic without losing too much flavour.
+- Garlic/Ginger: Fresh garlic and ginger work best in this recipe, however for convenience you can also use bottled ginger/garlic without losing too much flavour.

 - Low Carb Serving Option: Cauliflower rice or Zucchini noodles work great.